 There are now management agencies who represent influencers (just like talent agencies represent actors).
 They pay taxes on their income, are usually registered businesses or limited companies and even can have their own staff.
 It’s grown from something small and unheard of and into a large sophisticated and profitable industry.
 Influencer marketing is today worth around $5 billion a year and expected to rise to $10 Billion a year by 2020.

 From a brand or business perspective, your goal is to engage with an influencer and reach an agreement which you will then see them either endorse, talk about or just even wear/use your product.
 The power of using them as a voice and platform to advertise dwarfs the effectiveness and cost of traditional advertising methods.
 Studies show that using an influencer gives a business x11 higher return on investment than traditional marketing.

 Whether you love them or loathe them influencers are here to stay.
 Due to the accessibility of social media, the ability for anybody to become an influencer and the effectiveness of their use, they are only going to grow and grow.
 You don’t need to be a brand the size of Coca Cola or Nike to use influencer marketing and likewise, you don’t need to target the mega influencers with many millions of followers.
 There is an influencer who is perfect for you just out there waiting for you to find them.

-If you are looking at expanding and growing your brand or want more exposure for your amazing product, influencer marketing is the most effective, powerful and cost-friendly tool at your disposal.
+If you are looking at expanding and growing your brand or want more exposure for your amazing product, a successful influencer marketing strategy is the most effective, powerful and cost-friendly tool at your disposal.
 It would be foolish to not consider it at all.
 Paired with a solid marketing campaign in the traditional form your potential could be limitless.

 In part 2 we will be looking at how to build an influencer marketing strategy, the tools you can use and some words of caution to remember when approaching influencers so you don’t sabotage your own campaign before you begin.